praekeltfoundation/dcosctl-drain/README.md

 **Note** that this script was designed for a very specific purpose, has no tests, and is kept here purely for posterity.

-Specifically designed for use with DC/OS 1.10.
+Specifically designed for use with DC/OS 1.10 Community Edition.
 Some of this functionality is present in recent versions of the `dcos` CLI, and more advanced functionality is also available in recent versions of Mesos.

 The script requires Requests and runs on Python 3.
 It can be installed as `dcosctl` after `pip`-installing or run directly like `python dcosctl.py`.